-- 1.an application, signed by the owner of the registration or agent, containing: - a.the registration number; - b. the name and address of the owner of the registration; and - c. the name and address of the agent. - d.copy of any document evidencing the change of name
+- 1. an application, signed by the owner of the registration or agent, containing: a. the registration number; - b. the name and address of the owner of the registration; and - c. the name and address of the agent.

 Recordal of assignment